DemocracyApps/member-org/README.md

 Change the class to implement the Organization interface and make use of the EloquentOrganization trait:

-    use DemocracyApps\MultiOrg\EloquentOrganization;
+    use DemocracyApps\MemberOrg\EloquentMemberOrganization;
-    use DemocracyApps\MultiOrg\Organization;
+    use DemocracyApps\MemberOrg\Organization;

-    class Company implements Organization
+    class Company implements MemberOrganization
     {
-        use EloquentOrganization;
+        use EloquentMemberOrganization;
         ...
     }

 In addition, create a *CompanyMember* class (NOTE: the 'Member' part of the name is required.
 An option in the configuration file will allow it to be set to something different.):

-    use DemocracyApps\MultiOrg\EloquentOrganizationMember;
+    use DemocracyApps\MemberOrg\EloquentOrganizationMember;
-    use DemocracyApps\MultiOrg\OrganizationMember;
+    use DemocracyApps\MemberOrg\OrganizationMember;

     class CompanyMember implements OrganizationMember
     {